 The Clark School of Engineering is a Limited Enrollment Program; therefore, students must meet our gateway requirements in order to be directly admitted into our program.

 A minimum grade point average of 3.0 in all courses taken at the University of Maryland and all other institutions is required for internal and external transfer students.

-Completion of MATH 141 with minimum grade of B- or better.
+- Completion of Calculus II (MATH 141) with minimum grade of B- or better;

-Completion of PHYS 161 with a minimum grade of B- or better.
+- Completion of Calculus-Based Physics I (PHYS 161) with a minimum grade of B- or better;

 Limited Enrollment Programs guidelines:

 - Only one gateway or performance review course may be repeated to earn the required grade and that course may only be repeated once.
 When more than one course can satisfy a gateway requirement, taking a second course from the list will count as a repeat.
 (Please note that a grade of "W" is considered an attempt and must be repeated).

 - Currently UMD students may apply only once to an LEP.
 (Note: The external transfer student application will not count as an attempt.)

 - Students must maintain a minimum cumulative GPA of 2.00 after admission to an LEP.
 Failure to do so will result in dismissal from the major.